DeBaschdi/docker.solaranzeige/README.md

 dont forget to add an empty Newline at the End of this File.

 ## Modify all Settings like Grafana / Influx ect vie Webbrowser
-Open your Webbrowser and open Solaranzeiges "Quick Access" e.g. IP:8080 and use "File Editor" , standart passowrd is "solar" after saving, please restart your Container to take effect.
+Open your Webbrowser and open Solaranzeiges "Quick Access" e.g. IP:8080 and use "File Editor" , standard password is "solar" after saving, please restart your Container to take effect.

 <img src="https://raw.githubusercontent.com/DeBaschdi/docker.solaranzeige/master/Templates/Unraid/pheditor.png" height="379" width="766">